Stressed Woman

 • Hemicrania continua

-• Secondary headaches like medication overuse and cervicogenic headache (from neck pain)
+• Secondary head pain, like medication overuse and cervicogenic headache (from neck pain)

 The Integrative Headache Care Center at Foothills Neurology treats these and other headache disorders.